iomete/data-compaction-job/README.md

 ```
 {
+    // The catalog for which to run compaction
+    catalog: "spark_catalog",

+    // Databases in the catalog for which to run compaction
+    // Defaults to empty array
+    // In case the input is an empty array then we consider all databases in the provided catalog for compaction
+    databases: [],

+    // Tables to be included in the compaction run
+    // Used as a whitelist.
+Default to empty array
+    // In case the input is an empty array then we consider all tables in the provided database for compaction
+    // Expects table in the format <database>.<table>
+    table_include: [],

+    // Tables to be excluded in the compaction run
+    // Used as a blacklist.
+Defaults to empty array
+    // Ignored if table_include is non empty
+    // Expects table in the format <database>.<table>
+    table_exclude: [],

+    // Default fallback configs for expire_snapshot operation
     expire_snapshot: {
         // Number of ancestor snapshots to preserve regardless of `older_than`
         // DEFAULT: 1
         // retain_last: 1
     },

+    // Default fallback configs for rewrite_data_files operation
     rewrite_data_files: {
         options: {
             // The minimum number of files that need to be in a file group for it to be considered for compaction.
 Defaults to 5